 In this guide, we will walk you through the process of safely deleting the recovery partition in Windows 10.
-Refer to the instructions mentioned in one of two method given below to safely delete the delete recovery partition in Windows 10.
+Refer to the instructions mentioned in one of the two methods given below to safely delete the delete recovery partition in Windows 10.

-IMPORTANT: This method is applicable only to OEM created recovery partition.
+IMPORTANT: This method applies only to OEM created recovery partition.

 Method 1 of 2

 Windows 10 doesn’t allow you to delete the existing recovery partition without creating a new USB recovery drive.
 In fact, you can access the delete recovery partition only after creating a new recovery drive.

 If you don’t need a recovery drive, you can format the USB drive after creating the recovery drive and deleting the existing recovery partition from your Windows 10 PC.

 Step 1: Connect a USB drive with at least 8 GB of capacity to your Windows 10 PC and backup all data to a safe location as the USB drive will be erased while creating the recovery drive.
 As said before, Windows 10 doesn’t allow you to delete the recovery partition without creating a USB recovery drive.

 Step 2: Type Create a recovery drive in the Start menu or taskbar search box and then press Enter key to open Recovery drive wizard.